-Lack of care leading to Norfolk and Norwich Hospital discharge delays
+Norfolk and Norwich Hospital unable to discharge 180 patients

 - Published

-A senior nurse said she was unable to discharge some patients due to a lack of "care and support" at home.
+A senior hospital nurse said she could not discharge 180 patients due to a lack of "care and support" at home.

-Norfolk and Norwich University Hospital said it was looking after about 180 patients that did not have a clinical need to be in hospital.
+Norfolk and Norwich University Hospital said among the people that did not need to be in hospital was a patient who had been there for 145 days.

-In June it pleaded for family and friends to help look after fit patients to ease demand.

-Claire Fare, senior discharge matron, said discharge delays "impacts on the whole of the flow" of patients.
+Claire Fare, senior discharge matron, said delays "impact on the whole of the flow" of patients.

+Norfolk County Council's social care department blamed the "national care crisis" for the problems.

+In June, the hospital, which has about 1,200 beds, pleaded for family and friends to help look after fit patients to ease demand.

 Hospitals across England have faced increasing pressures from backlogs caused by the pandemic.